 Visit the Effect Pigments page to start mixing a perfect match offering for your customers.

-Match the undertone to the shade examples found on our Complementary Colors post by incorporating Yellow, Gold, Green, Red, Rose, Dark Red or Purple clays into the mix.
-Create more custom shades here.
+Match the undertone to the shade examples found on our Complementary Colors post by incorporating Gold, Green, Rose, or clays into the mix.
+Connect with us today to get help on developing more shades.

 Sun Protection is Always Necessary, Education Just as Much